Colm7274/GameEnginesDeathStar/README.md

 # List of classes/assets in the project:

--Earth asset: I got it from the asset store here (https://assetstore.unity.com/packages/vfx/shaders/free-earth-planet-the-best-planet-shader-in-the-asset-store-56841)
+-Earth asset: I got it from the asset store here-(https://assetstore.unity.com/packages/vfx/shaders/free-earth-planet-the-best-planet-shader-in-the-asset-store-56841)

--
+-Camera Look Script: I used the script from this video-(https://www.youtube.com/watch?v=W70n_bXp7Dc&t=2s)

 -